Are you overwhelmed with all the information out there on saving seeds from your garden?

 - What is the difference between F1 and OP vegetables, and why you might not want to save seeds from a hybrid

-- GMO's from a seed saver's standpoint - run for your life!
+- GMO's from a seed saver's standpoint

 - What are heirloom seeds, and should you save seed from them?

 - How many plants you need to grow to save seeds, what happens if you don't plant enough

 - The difference between saving seed from an annual vs. a biennial

 - How plants are pollinated, and why it matters to a seed saver